mciocchi/atomic_d6/README.md

 ## Choosing Starting Aspects Before Game

 Each character starts with **seven core Aspects** that define them.
-The following Aspects are recommended, but GMs and Players may decide to start with different ones.
+The following Aspects are recommended, but the GM and Players may decide to start with different ones.

-A character's Aspects grant them a bonus or a detriment to any skills that are relevant, and over the course of the game, they will gain new ones as their character changes over time.
+If they need ideas for Aspects, players are encouraged to roll on the [Tables of Aspects](Tables of Aspects).

+When a character attempts a Feat, they and the GM look over their Aspects and determine which ones are relevant.
+The same Aspect might grant a Bonus in some situations and a Malus in others, depending upon the context of the Scene.

-1. **Concept**: A broad statement about who your character is at their core.
-This could be as simple as "Wandering Scholar" or as specific as "Cursed Prince Seeking Redemption."
+1. **Concept**: A broad statement about who the character is at their core at the present moment.
+It could be as simple as "Wandering Scholar" or as specific as "Cursed Prince Seeking Redemption."

-2. **Background**: Your character’s history and past experiences.
+2. **Background**: the character’s history and past experiences.
 Where are they from?
 What key events shaped them?

-3. **Heritage**: The culture and species your character hails from.
-This can grant traits, societal expectations, or inherited abilities.
+Differs from Concept because it's about the past, rather than the present.

+3. **Origin**: The character's culture and species, or the circumstances of how they were constructed, created, or summoned.

-4. **Strength**: A defining strength or talent that your character possesses, whether physical, mental, or emotional.
+4. **Strength**: A defining strength or talent that the character possesses, whether physical, mental, or emotional.
 This is something they can rely on in challenging situations.

-5. **Bond**: A significant relationship or connection that holds meaning for your character.
+5. **Bond**: A significant relationship or connection that holds meaning for the character.
 It could be a person, a group, or an ideal they hold dear.

-6. **Flaw**: A weakness or shortcoming that makes your character more realistic.
+6. **Flaw**: A weakness or shortcoming that makes the character more realistic.
 Flaws drive tension in the narrative and create interesting story opportunities.

 7. **Fighting Style**: What skills the character relies upon in combat.